sourcegraph/sourcegraph-public-snapshot/cmd/gitserver/README.md

 #### Native binary executable

-Building a `p4-fusion` native binary is possible on either Linux or macOS.
+The `p4-fusion` native binary has been built on Linux and macOS, but is untested on Windows.

 Read the [comprehensive instructions](https://docs.sourcegraph.com/dev/background-information/build_p4_fusion).